Evaluation of multivariate integrals based on a duality identity for the Stieltjes transform: Introduction

 In Section \ref{sec:A-Fourier-series}, a Fourier expansion is used to deduce the value of the tail of a divergent multiple zeta value (MZV) of depth 3.
 Fourier expansion is also used in Section \ref{sec:A-Generating-Function} to obtain a generalization of the integral \eqref{double_integral} to other functions than the logarithmic one.
 In Section \ref{sec:A-Triple-Integral}, it is shown that the double integral \eqref{double_integral} has an equivalent nested triple integral and nested triple sum (MZV) expression.
-Section \ref{sec:Integration-over} produces values of similar integrals when the integration domain is changed from $\left[0,\pi/2\right]^{2}$ to $\left[0,\pi\right]^{2}.$ Section \ref{sec:A-parameterized-version} exhibits a parameterized version of integral \eqref{double_integral} from which its value is recovered for a special value of the parameter.
+Section \ref{sec:Integration-over} produces values of similar integrals when the integration domain is changed from $\left[0,\pi/2\right]^{2}$ to $\left[0,\pi\right]^{2}.$ Section \ref{sec:A-parameterized-version} exhibits a parameterized generalization of integral \eqref{double_integral} from which its value is recovered for a special value of the parameter.
 Section \ref{sec:A-simple-integral} uses the notion of Hadamard product to obtain a one-dimensional integral version of a more general version of integral \eqref{double_integral}.
-Finally, Section \ref{sec:multivariate-extensions} derives multi-variate generalizations of the same integral based on a duality result for analogues of the Stieltjes transform.
-The last section produces the proofs of all results.
+Finally, Section \ref{sec:multivariate-extensions} derives multivariate generalizations of the same integral based on a duality result for analogues of the Stieltjes transform.
+The last section, Section \ref{proof}, produces the proofs of all the results obtained in this manuscript.

-Beyond this specific case, we hope that the tools used in this study will be useful to the readers in their endeavour of more interesting integrals.
+Beyond this specific case, we hope that the tools used in this study will be useful to the readers in their endeavour of evaluating more interesting integrals.